AS Level Course Outline

 It would complement any subject combination, including English Literature, Psychology, Sociology, History, Politics, as well as Photography and Art.
 Anyone who wants to study the way in which the mass media influences our daily lives should study this course.

 Film Studies is designed to harness and develop your analytical skills through the analysis of a diverse range of film including: US, Hollywood and British film.
 The syllabus utilises case study film texts to focus on: the institutions that made them; how and why they were made; who they were made for; and the rules that govern their production.
 These approaches will be combined with an understanding of the significance of film and film practice in national, global and historical contexts.

 AS Level Film Studies reinforces the relationship between academic theory and practice through a synoptic creative production and evaluation where students have the opportunity to make a production of their own key sequence from a film.

 AS-level Film Studies engages students with the in-depth study of film products.
 Students are introduced to the contexts and concepts of film-making and how they are used to create meaning.

 There are two components to the AS Film Studies syllabus.

-Study of at least two set films from the following categories: US Independent; English language (non-US).
+Students will also study representation and undertake a comparative contextual study of at least two set films from the following categories:

-Learners will also be required to study at least one European non-English language set film in relation to narrative and genre.
+Also at least one European non-English language set film will be studied in relation to narrative and genre.